amaurymaille/isaac-qol/README.md

 # Planned work

-* When playing as Tainted Jacob, getting hit by Dark Esau gives the player a Book of Shadows effect for a few seconds, in order for the player to find where Tainted Jacob is and avoid instant death.
+- [] When playing as Tainted Jacob, getting hit by Dark Esau gives the player a Book of Shadows effect for a few seconds, in order for the player to find where Tainted Jacob is and avoid instant death.
-* When playing as Tainted Jacob, Dark Esau cannot be damaged until the floor's boss has been defeated (Nightmare Wave beaten in Greed(ier) mode) or until Tainted Jacob has been turned into The Lost.
+- [] When playing as Tainted Jacob, Dark Esau cannot be damaged until the floor's boss has been defeated (Nightmare Wave beaten in Greed(ier) mode) or until Tainted Jacob has been turned into The Lost.
-* In Greed(ier) mode, prevent the Light White and Pulsating Red champions from appearing simultaneously as this can lead to unwinnable situations.
+- [] In Greed(ier) mode, prevent the Light White and Pulsating Red champions from appearing simultaneously as this can lead to unwinnable situations.
-* If the player reaches The Chest / Dark Room with only half the key to open the door to Mega Satan, and can still access an Angel Room, spawn a ladder that leads the player to an extra room where they can fight an angel for the second key piece.
+- [] If the player reaches The Chest / Dark Room with only half the key to open the door to Mega Satan, and can still access an Angel Room, spawn a ladder that leads the player to an extra room where they can fight an angel for the second key piece.
-* Prevent the player from crashing / killing themselves because of other bugs.
+- [] Prevent the player from crashing / killing themselves because of other bugs.
 This includes, and is not limited to:
-	* Preventing the player from using Joker in the mirrored version of Downpour / Dross II
+	- [] Preventing the player from using Joker in the mirrored version of Downpour / Dross II
-	* Preventing the player from using Dull Razor in the mirrored version of Downpour / Dross II
+	- [] Preventing the player from using Dull Razor in the mirrored version of Downpour / Dross II
-	* Preventing the player from using 0 - The Fool? when all their red hearts are empty
+	- [] Preventing the player from using 0 - The Fool? when all their red hearts are empty
-* Fix some of Delirium's unavoidable attacks, such as instant damage when it morphs into Mom's Foot.
+- [] Fix some of Delirium's unavoidable attacks, such as instant damage when it morphs into Mom's Foot.
-* Add a visual indication around Tainted Eve's hearts to indicate how much health will get refilled when using Sumptorium.
+- [] Add a visual indication around Tainted Eve's hearts to indicate how much health will get refilled when using Sumptorium.
-* Prevent both Tainted Eve and Tainted Magdalene from receiving Curse of the Unknown as both characters rely heavily on knowing how much health they have.
+- [] Prevent both Tainted Eve and Tainted Magdalene from receiving Curse of the Unknown as both characters rely heavily on knowing how much health they have.
-* Curse of the Lost no longer appears in The Void.
+- [] Curse of the Lost no longer appears in The Void.
-* Defeating Hush guarantees a portal to The Void on the next end boss fought (??? / The Lamb / Mega Satan (this one is going to be tricky))
+- [] Defeating Hush guarantees a portal to The Void on the next end boss fought (??? / The Lamb / Mega Satan (this one is going to be tricky))
-* Trapdoors should lead to special areas where the player can chose to branch towards the alternate path, in case they were sent to an error room.
+- [] Trapdoors should lead to special areas where the player can chose to branch towards the alternate path, in case they were sent to an error room.
 This is complicated because the secret exit room is only generated once the boss of the floor is defeated.
+- [] The player should not receive Curse of the Lost or Curse of the Maze during the "Cursed" challenge.
+- [] Prevent Curse of the Lost and Curse of the Maze from stacking with each other.
+- [] Attempt to rework Greed(ier) mode to make it a bit more interesting (long term)
+- [] Attempt to fix as many bugs as possible on Delirium, or even rewrite the entire fight (long term)
+- [] Attempt to change the way The Void generates (long term)